localstack/localstack-blog.github.io/content/2024-08-29-localstack-release-v-3-7-0/index.md

 $ localstack extensions dev new --template=react
 ```

-The generated template will contain a simple Python distribution configuration, and some boilerplate extension code.
+The generated template will contain a simple Python distribution configuration and some boilerplate extension code.

 ### New enhancements in the EC2 Libvirt VM manager (Starter, Teams & Enterprise)